Global well-posedness for the 2D stable Muskat problem in $H^{3/2}$: Introduction

 As far as the local well-posedness results are concerned, in \cite{CG}, the authors proved local existence in $H^{3}$.
 The authors of \cite{CGS} were able to lower the local theory to $H^{2}$.
-Recently, in \cite{CGSV}, Constantin, Gancedo, Shvydkoy and Vicol have proved that the equation is locally well-posed in $\dot W^{p,2}$ with $p>1$.
+Recently, in \cite{CGSV}, Constantin, Gancedo, Shvydkoy and Vicol have proved that the equation is locally well-posed in $\dot W^{2,p}$ with $p>1$.
 There is another result by Matioc \cite{Mat1} where local existence is obtained in $H^{s}$, $s \in (3/2,2]$.
-Instant analyticity is obtained in \cite{CCFG1} from an initial data in $H^4$ (see also \cite{Mat1}).
+Instant analyticity is obtained in \cite{CCFG1} from any initial data in $H^4$ (see also \cite{Mat1}).

-If the heavier fluid is above the interface {\emph{i.e.}} $\rho <0$, then the equation $(\mathcal{M})$ is ill-posed in Sobolev spaces (see \cite{CG} and \cite{BSW}).
+If the heavier fluid is above the interface, {\emph{i.e.}} $\rho <0$, then the equation $(\mathcal{M})$ is ill-posed in Sobolev spaces (see \cite{CG} and \cite{BSW}).
 However, there exists weak solutions to the (IPM) system starting with an initial data with a jump of densities in the unstable regime.
-These solutions create a growing in time mixing zone around the initial interface where both densities $\rho_1$ and $\rho_2$ are mixed, for more details see \cite{Otto}, \cite{LS}, \cite{CCF} and \cite{FL}. \\
+These solutions create a zone around the initial interface where the two fluids mix.
+This zone grows over time, for more details see \cite{Otto}, \cite{LS}, \cite{CCF} and \cite{FL}. \\